Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 Here’s an example of a WHAT video.

 Since the core idea behind converting leads into customers is to nurture them and move them "down and across" the consumer funnel, agencies must ensure that every consumer only views relevant videos at each stage of their current buyer journey.
+In other words, the marketing content they see should appear in the right place at the right time.

 Through remarketing, as soon as someone watches 75% of the first WHY video, they should be sequenced to watching the other WHY videos and be nudged towards the three HOW videos.

 The next remarketing sequence comes into play when the prospect consumes 75% of a HOW video.
 At this time, they must be served the other HOW videos, as well as the three WHAT videos.
-From this point onwards, they must be totally removed from the WHY videos watching list.
+From this point onwards, they must be totally removed from the WHY videos watch list.

 Conclusion

-When it comes to generating more leads, combining the process of determining your lighthouse client along with creating the WHY, HOW, and WHAT videos is a powerful strategy for agencies.
+When it comes to generating more leads, combining the process of determining your Lighthouse Client along with creating the WHY, HOW, and WHAT videos is a powerful strategy for agencies.

 If you’re worried about how to start creating these videos, don’t be.
-You can download a walkthrough document that contains a detailed template and some script examples about how to create the WHY, HOW, and WHAT videos.
+You can download a walkthrough document (below) that contains a detailed template and some script examples about how to create the WHY, HOW, and WHAT videos.

 So, what are you waiting for?
 Find your lighthouse client, make those videos, and get started on generating leads for your business to thrive.